 Looking to do some annual leaf peeping in fall?
 With a pile of leafy spots vying for attention, Takase Valley with its postcard-perfect photos is up there with Nagano’s best.

-I parked my car at the free parking lot, zipped up my down jacket and laced up my waterproof boots.
-Walking past the dozens of taxis queuing, I entered Nanakura Hot Springs where avid hikers were getting their last minute snacks and coffee before heading up to Takase Dam, the base point of two trails.
+I parked at the free parking lot, zipped up my down jacket and laced up my waterproof boots.
+Walking past the dozens of taxis queuing, I entered Nanakura Hot Springs where avid hikers were getting their last minute snacks and coffee before heading up to Takase Dam, the base of two trails.

 My chatty taxi driver and I arrived at the base where two hiking trails begin.
 Before parting ways, she said to me, “The last taxi is at 4:40pm so don’t miss it!”